 The Air Management Tool can be downloaded from the Center of Expertise for Energy Efficiency in Data Centers website: http://datacenters.lbl.gov/tools.
-After downloading the Tool, there are three complementary documents on the same website for facilitating the use of the Tool:
+There are three documents on the same website for facilitating the use of the Tool:

 - The User's Manual (this document) provides information on using the Tool. - The Engineering Reference provides detailed information on the calculations, equations, metrics, and limitations. - The Data Collection Guide provides information on collecting the necessary input data.